DenisSalem/VenC/doc/EN.md

 You can specify a theme to use while compile your blog.
 If none theme is given VenC will compile with your locale theme in the site folder.

+## Remote copy

+	$ venc -rc

+or

+	$ venc --remote-copy

+This command allow you to copy in a remote location, via FTP, the content of the *blog* directory.
+By running this command an authentification prompt will bi issued.

+To copy the blog into remote location you __must__ be in your blog directory.

 ## Exporting the blog online

 `$ venc -xftp [theme]`

 or